Arciiix/Magaziner/README.txt

 TO ADD:
-Checkbox that mark every checkboxes
+1.Checkbox that mark every checkboxes
+2. Edit button

 Path/version logs:

+version 0.8
+Added remove future.

 version 0.7
 Added database in MySql, so getting table elements and displaying them at the main page as the table.
 Also completed add form - now it works.